MEfeTiryaki/trpo/README.md

 * Documentation : dependendies, how to save network
 * Experience Replay
 * Make code stupid proof : check log folders, save and load folders
+* Reward plotter for only one run
+* automatic log generation bash for the given plots

 ## Useful Flags